 Here’s something that’ll keep you warm and taste super good while doing it.
-Our Potato + Kale Soup is the perfect comfort food to keep the chill off.
-We’re making this easy potato soup in the Instant Pot, which will allow you to save time without sacrificing flavor!
+Our Pressure Cooker Potato Soup is the perfect comfort food to keep the chill off.
+We’re making this easy potato soup in our Instant Pot, which will allow you to save time without sacrificing flavor!

 Any good potato soup recipe worth its salt has got to start with a slew of quality potatoes.
 I love using Yukon Gold potatoes for just about every potato recipe.
 However, I am also partial to fingerling, russet, and small red potatoes too, but my heart belongs to Yukon Golds.
 I like Yukon potatoes because they can take the heat and don’t break down as much as some potato varieties do.

 I love the color of Yukon Gold potatoes, and their flavor is unmatched!

 A supporting cast of carrots, onions, and celery make this a very hearty soup.
 Perfect for cold weather.

 Press the saute button and add some extra virgin olive oil, once the Instant Pot® is hot you’re ready for action!